nonta1234/terraining-heightmap-generator/README.md

-*This repository is a reworking of sysoppl/Cities-Skylines-heightmap-generator in Nuxt3.*
+*This repository is a Nuxt3 reworking of sysoppl/Cities-Skylines-heightmap-generator.*
 # Terraining - Heightmap Generator

-**Online heightmap generator for "Cities: Skylines".**
+**An online heightmap generator for "Cities: Skylines".**
 **https://terraining.ateliernonta.com**

 ## Features

-- Take a square area from the map, ranging in size from 17.28 to 69.12 km.
+- Select a square area from the map, ranging in size from 17.28 to 69.12 km.
-- Download 16bit grayscale PNG and map images.
+- Download 16bit grayscale PNG heightmap and map images.

 ## How to

-1. Select area that you want to download.
+1. Choose the area you want to download.
-1. Customize the settings in the setting panel to your preference.
+1. Customize the settings in the settings panel according to your preferences.
-1. Download the height map or map image.
+1. Download the heightmap or map image.

 ## Setting panel

-- **Lng & Lat**: You can move by changing the values.
+- **Lng & Lat**: Adjust your position by changing the values.
-- **Min & Max Height**: The refresh button at the bottom of the panel allows you to retrieve the minimum and maximum elevations for the current area.
-However, interpolation is applied based on the map size, causing slight variations in the values.
+- **Min & Max Height**: Use the refresh button at the bottom to retrieve current area's minimum and maximum elevations.
+Note that slight variations in values may occur due to interpolation based on map size.
-- **Map Size**: You can set a size ranging from 17.28 meters to 62.12 km square.
+- **Map Size**: Set size between 17.28 and 62.12 km square.
-- **Sea Level**: All elevations below the set height will be adjusted to 0 m.
+- **Sea Level**: Elevations below this height are adjusted to 0 m.
-- **Adjust Level**: Sea level will automatically adjust to match the minimum height.
+- **Adjust Level**: Sea level automatically matches minimum height.
-- **Height Ratio**: Set the ratio of vertical distance to horizntal distance.
+- **Height Ratio**: Define vertical-to-horizontal distance ratio.
-- **Height Scale**: Set the proportion relative to the actual height.
+- **Height Scale**: Set proportion relative to actual height.
-*‡Height Ratio and Height Scale are interrelated and also connected to the map size.
-You can lock either one of them.*
+*‡Height Ratio and Height Scale are Interrelated and linked to map size.
+You can lock one.*
 - **Elev.
-Type**: This parameter is for automatically configuring Height Ratio and Height Scale.
+Type**: Auto-configures Height Ratio and Height Scale.
-  * Manual: This will not perform automatic adjustments.
+  * Manual: No automatic adjustments.
-  * Limit: If the maximum elevation exceeds 1,023.98 m, it will be adjusted to fit within that range.
+  * Limit: Adjusts maximum elevation to 1,023.98 m if exceeded.
-  * Maxi.: The maximum elevation will be automatically adjusted to always remain at 1,023.98 m.
+  * Maxi.: Sets maximum elevation at 1,023.98 m.
-- **Water Depth**: Adjusts the water depth.
+- **Water Depth**: Adjusts water depth.
-- **Littoral Length**: Adjusts the distance of the littoral zone.
-Increasing it will create a gentle slope from the coastline to the seabed.
+- **Littoral Length**: Changes littoral zone distance.
+Increasing creates a gentle slope from coast to seabed.
-- **Littoral Editor**: Configure the shape of the littoral slope.
+- **Littoral Editor**: Configure littoral slope shape.
-- **Smoothing & Sharpen**: Set the range for making it smooth and the range for making it sharpen.
+- **Smoothing & Sharpen**: Set smoothing and sharpening ranges for terrain.

 ## Control panel

-- Download the following data.
+- Download the following data:
-  * Heightmap with 16bit grayscale PNG
+  * Heightmap in 16bit grayscale PNG format
   * Map image
   * OSM data
-- Visualize the smooth area and sharpen area on the map.
-Please note that due to Mapbox specifications, the representation is approximate.
+- Visualize smooth and sharpen areas on the map.
+Keep in mind that, due to Mapbox specifications, the representation is approximate.
-- Move to the position of the grid.
+- Navigate to the grid position.

 ## Current known issues

-- The sharpen effect is almost non-existent.
+- The sharpen effect is nearly imperceptible.

 ## Plans

-- Compatibility with Cities: Skylines II.
+- Achieve compatibility with Cities: Skylines II.